Code-Institute-Submissions/Movie-Madness/README.md

 ## UX

-The design was kept simple.
+The website is directed towards people who are looking to find guidance on some movies to watch.
 The webiste is dark in colour to try and replicate a movie theatre.
 The video on the homepage makes the movie theatre theme more realistic with it continuing down the edges on large and medium screens to keep the user in the theme all through the website.
-The gold font replicates the colour of the oscars.

 ### No Template was used